Climate crisis: Mourning disappearing snow and winters | DW | 15.02.2022

 But with the observable loss of glaciers and snowscapes, this solastalgia has transformed into what some researchers are also calling "ecological grief."

-For the Saami community, who live close the Arctic circle, snow is their lifeblood — especially in terms of traditional reindeer herding culture.
+For the Saami community, who live close to the Arctic Circle, snow is their lifeblood — especially in terms of their traditional reindeer-herding culture.

 "If reindeer are not herded in hard snowfall or hard frost, the foundation of the whole livelihood fades away," said Klemetti Näkkäläjärvi, a Saami cultural anthropologist at the University of Oulu in Finland, in a lecture on climate change and the Saami people.